API Design

 GET /financial-data/v2/transactions?limit=20

-will give 20 transactions (or up to 20 if there are less than 20 total transactions) -
+will give 20 transactions (or up to 20 if fewer exist).GET /financial-data/v2/transactions?limit=20&token={TOKEN}

 will give 20 transactions, starting from{TOKEN}